Royal baccarat scandal: Aftermath

 Following the trial the prince changed his behaviour to some extent, and although he continued to gamble, he did so in a more discreet manner; he stopped playing baccarat altogether, taking up whist instead.
 While he was unpopular at the end of the case, Ridley considers that the matter "probably did little serious damage to ... [the prince's] standing"; Havers, Grayson and Shankland agree, and write that by 1896, when the prince's horse Persimmon won the Epsom Derby, the prince "had never been more popular".
 Matthew observes that it was only when one of the prince's own circle of confidantes brought him to court that the newspapers would "seriously harr[y] him ... the British in the 1890s had no general wish to see their future monarch fail".

 The scandal and court case have been the subject of factual and fictional publications.
 Most biographies of Edward VII contain some details of the scandal, but the first book to cover it in detail did not appear until 1932.
 This was Teignmouth Shore's The Baccarat Case, published in the Notable British Trials series and incorporating a full transcript of the case.
 In 1977 Havers, Grayson and Shankland wrote The Royal Baccarat Scandal, which was subsequently dramatised in a play of the same name by Royce Ryton; the play was first produced at the Chichester Festival Theatre.
 Ryton's work was also broadcast in December 1991 as a two-hour drama on BBC Radio 4.
+In 2017 Royal Betrayal was published, written by the former British Army officer Michael Scott.
 In 2000 George MacDonald Fraser placed his fictional antihero, Harry Flashman, into the scandal in the short story "The Subtleties of Baccarat", one of the three stories in Flashman and the Tiger.
+The Anglicist Andrew Glazzard has suggested that the affair may have been alluded to in Arthur Conan Doyle's Sherlock Holmes story The Adventure of the Empty House.